 It may sound counterintuitive, but grapefruit neutralizes stomach acid, which may help stave off morning sickness. (source) Try eating half of a grapefruit after each meal.
 You can also try lemon water or sugar-free lemonade for similar results.

 Natural Morning Sickness Remedies 10 Things That Really Work post by Mama Natural – Potatoes

 I found that eating potatoes helped with my morning sickness.
 It may be because they absorb excess stomach acid or maybe because they have alkalizing properties.

 Morning sickness elixir – Combine 1 Tbs. of raw apple cider vinegar in 1 quart of water; add the juice of 2 lemons and 1 Tbs. of raw honey, and mix.
 Drink throughout the day.
 This elixir is very alkalizing and great for alleviating a sour stomach.

-Acupressure – Pressure points can be an amazing relief for some women who are suffering from morning sickness.
+Pressure points can be an amazing relief for some women who are suffering from morning sickness.
 There are three great pressure points you can do at home.
-To practice acupressure, place firm pressure on the chosen point for 2 minutes.
-If it’s helpful, you can repeat this every 2 hours.
-Here are some points to try:
+To practice acupressure, place firm pressure on the chosen point for two minutes.
+For maximum benefit, repeat this every two hours.

 - KID 6 – This point is one thumb width below the protruding bone on your foot.